vr-voyage/degu-diffusion/README.md

 # Using the bot software

-This is mainly designed to run on a simple Windows PC.
+This is mainly designed to run on a simple Windows PC, but it also been tested on Linux.
-I haven't tested it on Linux yet.

 ## Requirements